-From time to time, we conduct online surveys on various topics related to pain management, often partnering with other organizations to reach a very select audience of pain patients and healthcare providers.
+From time to time, we conduct online surveys on various topics related to pain management, often partnering with other organizations to reach a select audience of patients and healthcare practitioners.

 When CVS Health announced plans in September 2017 to limit the dose and supply of opioid pain medication for customers in its pharmacy benefit management program, there was an immediate online backlash calling for a boycott of CVS.
 We wanted to know just how strongly people felt about such a move.